MuckT/ionic-cypress/README.md

 #### Notes

-* The lighthouse will only work correctly in Chrome, otherwise they will pass incorrectly.
+* The Lighthouse & Pa11y tests will only work correctly in Chrome, otherwise they will pass incorrectly.

 ### Learn More